When it comes to marketing, it feels like everyone makes it look so easy.

 5) Find folks who remind you who you are

 When you first start trying different marketing approaches, it can feel like you’re losing yourself.
-Thus, you need folks in your corner that love you, adore you and SEE you.
+Thus, you need folks in your corner who love you, adore you, and SEE you.
 These can be our partners, kids, pets, or dear friends.
 Their job is NOT to offer tips or constructive feedback.
 They aren’t helping you with business strategy.
 They are there to remind you *who you truly are* between the networking events, blog posts, and Facebook Lives.